eomielan/routing-protocols/README.md

 1. Ensure you have Pytest installed.
 2. In the command line, run `pytest` to start the test suite.

 Note that you can run the test suite from the root or `src/test` directory.
-The root directory rely on the bash scripts to run, while running the tests from `src/test` do not require the bash scripts.